-Figure 1: GTM Projection of a simple test problem with three Gaussians in a D=5 dimensional space
+Figure 1: GTM Projection of a simple test problem with three Gaussians in a D=5 dimensional space solution of (1, 2) is implemented by a variation of the Expectation Maximization (EM) algorithm [21]:

 Figure 2.
-GTM Projection for 2 clusters from DA in space of 155 Chemical Properties labeled as a . or +
+GTM Projection for 2 clusters found by DA in space of 155 Chemical Properties labeled as .